Tanmayahuja71/Object-Detection/README.md

 - **People Counter:** Access the designated URL to begin counting the number of people in the given area.
 - **Car Counter:** Similar to the People Counter, navigate to the specified URL to count cars in real-time.

-## Feedback

-We welcome feedback on this project.
-If you have any suggestions, bug reports, or feature requests, please visit our [Feedback Page](https://example.com/feedback) to submit your comments.

 ## Contributions